fastai/docker-containers/README.md

 > Note: the script `run_jupyter.sh` is a convenience script that is located in the home directory of these containers.
 This allows you to quickly run a jupyter server.
 The script has the command `jupyter notebook --ip=0.0.0.0 --port=8888 --allow-root --no-browser`.

-- Run an interacive shell on CPUs (for example your laptop) on the latest version of fastai2:
+- Run an interacive shell on CPUs (for example your laptop) on the latest version of fastai:
-    >  docker run -it fastdotai/fastai2 bash
+    >  docker run -it fastdotai/fastai bash

-- Run an interactive shell with `fastdotai/fastai2-dev` and mount the current directory from your host file system to `/home/fastai-user` in the container (the `-v` flag) as well as make this the home directory (the `-w` flag) in the container.
+- Run an interactive shell with `fastdotai/fastai-dev` and mount the current directory from your host file system to `/home/fastai-user` in the container (the `-v` flag) as well as make this the home directory (the `-w` flag) in the container.
-   > docker run -it -v $PWD:/home/fastai-user -w /home/fastai-user fastdotai/fastai2-dev bash
+   > docker run -it -v $PWD:/home/fastai-user -w /home/fastai-user fastdotai/fastai-dev bash

 - Run an jupyter server on CPU on with an editable install on port 8888
-    > docker run -p 8888:8888 fastdotai/fastai2-dev ./run_jupyter.sh
+    > docker run -p 8888:8888 fastdotai/fastai-dev ./run_jupyter.sh

 - Test that your GPUS are visible to pytorch from within the docker container:
-    > docker run --gpus 1 fastdotai/fastai2 python -c "import torch;print(torch.cuda.is_available())"
+    > docker run --gpus 1 fastdotai/fastai python -c "import torch;print(torch.cuda.is_available())"

 - Run the same command as above as a non-root user:
     >  docker run -it --user 9000 another/tag python -c "import torch;print(torch.cuda.is_available())"

  - Run a jupyter server with all GPUs:
-    > docker run --gpus all -p 8888:8888 fastdotai/fastai2 ./run_jupyter.sh
+    > docker run --gpus all -p 8888:8888 fastdotai/fastai ./run_jupyter.sh

 - Run a jupyter server with 2 GPUs on with an editable install:
-    > docker run --gpus 2 -p 8888:8888 fastdotai/fastai2-dev jupyter notebook ./run_jupyter.sh
+    > docker run --gpus 2 -p 8888:8888 fastdotai/fastai-dev jupyter notebook ./run_jupyter.sh

 - Run a jupyter server with 2 GPUs on with an editable install for version fastai `0.0.22`:
-    > docker run --gpus 2 -p 8888:8888 fastdotai/fastai2-dev:0.0.22 jupyter notebook ./run_jupyter.sh
+    > docker run --gpus 2 -p 8888:8888 fastdotai/fastai-dev:0.0.22 jupyter notebook ./run_jupyter.sh

 ## nbdev